ORNL/cpp-proposals-pub/D1673/blas_interface.md

 ```

 These tag classes specify whether algorithms and other users of a
-matrix (represented as a `basic_mdspan`) should access the upper
+matrix (represented as a `basic_mdspan` or `basic_mdarray`) should
-triangle or lower triangle of the matrix.
+access the upper triangle or lower triangle of the matrix.

-If the tag given to these functions has type `upper_triangle_t`, then
-algorithms or other users of the resulting view will only access the
+The tag `upper_triangle_t` indicates that algorithms or other users of
+the view with that tag ("viewer") will only access the upper triangle
+of the matrix being viewed ("viewee") by the viewer.
+That is, if the
-upper triangle of the matrix.
-That is, they will only form `A(i,j)`
+viewee is `A`, then the viewee will only access the element `A(i,j)`
 if `i >= j`.
 This is also subject to the restrictions of
 `implicit_unit_diagonal_t` if that tag is also applied; see below.

-If the tag given to these functions has type `lower_triangle_t`, then
-algorithms or other users of the resulting view will only access the
+The tag `lower_triangle_t` indicates that algorithms or other users of
+the view with that tag ("viewer") will only access the lower triangle
+of the matrix being viewed ("viewee") by the viewer.
+That is, if the
-lower triangle of the matrix.
-That is, they will only form `A(i,j)`
+viewee is `A`, then the viewee will only access the element `A(i,j)`
 if `i <= j`.
 This is also subject to the restrictions of
 `implicit_unit_diagonal_t` if that tag is also applied; see below.